National Register of Historic Places listings in Dodge County, Minnesota

 This is a list of the National Register of Historic Places listings in Dodge County, Minnesota.
 It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Dodge County, Minnesota, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 11 properties and districts listed on the National Register in the county.
-A supplementary list includes one additional site that was formerly listed on the National Register.
+There are 10 properties and districts listed on the National Register in the county.
+A supplementary list includes two additional sites that were formerly listed on the National Register.